 The mammalian care-giving system runs on oxytocin and intrinsic opiates, giving us ability to be compassionate to others and also to ourselves.

 Unfortunately we have tended to overuse the threat protection system, keeping many of us in a constant state of angst.
-A growing body of research suggests that practicing self-compassion is a great way to access the caregiving systems, calm the nervous system, improve health and wellbeing and build emotional resiliency.
+A growing body of research suggests that practicing self-compassion is an excellent way to cultivate our own caregiving system, calm the nervous system, improve wellbeing and build emotional resiliency.

-That is why hundreds of thousands of people are earning and practising Mindful Self-Compassion these days.
+That is why hundreds of thousands of people are learning and practising Mindful Self-Compassion these days.

-For more information about one-on-one or group training contact
+For more information about our next scheduled training check https://compassioninspiredhealth.com/mindful-self-compassion/]